BiChong-Jin/PagerDuty-Clone/README.md

 # PagerDuty-Clone
 # https://techwithjin.retool.com/apps/050211a8-73c7-11ee-9dd4-d362d91ea9cc/PagerDuty-Clone

-An SaaS project : PagerDuty Clone
+A SaaS project : PagerDuty Clone

 Built the UI with Retool free service and functionalities with javascript.
 Coupled with postgresql database,